-The new data acquisition program was written in Python, utilizing the nidaqmx library to communicate with the NI 9239.
-This library was specifically used to create an object representing the device and its channels, setting its sample rate of the sensors, and requesting to read the data in the buffer.
+The new data acquisition program was written in Python, utilizing (and requiring the installation of) the nidaqmx Python library to communicate with the NI 9239.
+This library, a repackaging of the NIDAQ C++ library for use in Python, was specifically used to create an object representing the device and its channels, setting its sample rate of the sensors, and requesting to read the data in the buffer.
 The program operates by first creating an interpolated curve function translating voltage signals to temperature, based on a document describing curve points for the outputted voltage signals from the converter equipment when receiving the thermometer's temperature readings.
 Then, the program asks the user to provide a sample rate in samples per second, as well as the number of samples that will be gathered.
 Next, the program starts a for loop that will count up to the requested number of samples, assuring that this many samples are gathered.
 Within the for loop, a while loop is used to wait until a specific time period has passed since the last loop iteration, equal to the reciprocal of the sample rate.
 When this amount of time has passed, a thread is started that contains the actual read operation, and the next iteration of the loop begins.
 The thread contains the function call to read all data from the buffer but not saving this data (which clears any accumulated data in the buffer), read the data from the buffer (as a new set of data will be in it already), and write the gathered data to a text file in a readable format along with a timestamp of when the computer requested the data.
 Additionally, the thread has function for translating the voltage signal data from the thermometers into a temperature using the previous interpolated curve function, and notifying the user when this temperature has gone below the critical temperature (set in-code) or returned to above it.
 After all iterations of the loop have been processed, the program ends, and a text file is left containing all the data collected.